oukone/aiobaro/.github/ISSUE_TEMPLATE/matrix-spec-template.md

 name: Matrix spec template
 about: This template provides a guideline on how to create issues related to matrix client-server spec implementation
-title: 'Matrix client implementation for: ex. [createRoom]'
+title: 'Matrix client implementation: ex. [createRoom]'
 labels: Matrix spec, enhancement
 assignees: ''